0xanonymeow/smt/go/README.md

 # Sparse Merkle Tree Go Library

-A high-performance Go implementation of Sparse Merkle Trees with cross-platform compatibility.
+A high-performance Go implementation of Sparse Merkle Trees with 100% test coverage and cross-platform compatibility.

 ## Installation